Summer Haute Route trek from Chamonix to Zermatt

 Meet up in the evening, talk and check gear.

-We ascend the long and never ending Otemma glacier to the impressively situated Vignettes hut (3160m).
+We ascend the long and seemingly never ending Otemma glacier to the impressively situated Vignettes hut (3160m).

 We enjoy a leisurely 3-4 hours walk into Zermatt.

 Generally, after having a drink and a meal most groups take a taxi back to Chamonix.

 Note.
 This itinerary can be changed by the guide at anytime, depending on the weather, snow conditions and the safety of the group.

 Level: To take part in one of these treks you should be able to walk for up to 6-8 hours a day carrying a moderately heavy rucksack.
 These treks are not very difficult technically speaking, but you do need to be roped together when crossing glaciers.

 Per participant 740 Euros.
 Maximum guide/client ratio 1/6 .
 This trek will run with a minimum of 4 participants.Included in the trek fee:

 - Guiding and instruction from the IFMGA certified mountain guide.

 - Loan of climbing harness.